0xSilentNeo/NoBorders-GUI/README.md

 # NoBorder

-Removes the white DWM border that appears around windows on Windows 11 (most noticeable when snapping windows side by side), using the documented `DWMWA_BORDER_COLOR` window attribute.
+Removes the white border that appears around windows on Windows 11 (most noticeable when snapping windows side by side), using the documented `DWMWA_BORDER_COLOR` window attribute.
 Has grown from a one-shot fix into a small tray-resident app with a Settings page for color mode, app